AdobeDocs/experience-manager-guides.en/help/product-guide/learning-content/insert-questions.md

     ![](assets/specific-questions.png){width="650" align="left"}

-1. Additionally, you can enable the **Pick Random Question** option using the toggle.
+1. Additionally, you can enable the **Pick random question** option using the toggle.
 Once enabled, you can define the number of questions to be randomly selected.
 The quiz will then display a placeholder indicating that a random question has been inserted, as shown in the second screenshot.
 During publishing, the system automatically selects and inserts the specified number of random questions from the question bank.

     ![](assets/random-question-question-bank.png){width="650" align="left"}